django-otp/django-otp/README.rst

 This project is stable and maintained, but is no longer actively used by the author and is not seeing much ongoing investment.

-Well-formed issues and pull requests are welcome, but please see the Contributing section of the README first.
+Well-formed issues and pull requests are welcome, but please see CONTRIBUTING.md first.
+General questions and ideas should be directed to the Discussions section; issues should be reserved for confirmed bugs.

 .. end-of-doc-intro